blcxtranslations/blcx/_translated/chapter-0054.md

 But no matter how hard Lin Xuan tried, he could not hide all the spiritual power is his body.
 One cannot be too greedy, Lin Xuan was already satisfied with this kind of result.

-Laying on the bed, Lin Xuan started to think about the benefits that the green liquid purified from the Red Silk grass gave him.
+Laying on the bed, Lin Xuan started to think about the benefits that the green liquid refined from the Red Silk grass gave him.
 Firstly, it gave him the ability to hide his cultivation from his peers and had solved all of his worries.
 He no longer needed to think about the consequences of having his cultivation exposed.

 Secondly, it could also give him the advantage in battle.
 The only reason was this: it would let the opponent underestimate him.
 The globe would hide his cultivation but does not obstruct his ability to use techniques.
 The opponent would think that he is a cultivator in the first layer and might not even use a spirit shield when fighting against him.
 Then he would be able to take advantage of their unpreparedness and suddenly launch a sneak attack by using a powerful technique